asrarbhat/automaton/README.md

 # automaton

-python script to execute bash command based on changes in size of a file.
+python script to execute given command <= everytime size of a given file changes,hence everytime a file is modified.(almost)

 **download automaton.py**

-**put it in directory where you are working**
+**put it in the same directory as where you are working**

 **to execute run**